MinuMThomas/CookBook/README.md

 ### Typography

-All fonts are imported from google fonts – Merriweather, Spectral & Sans- Serif
+- All fonts are imported from google fonts – Merriweather, Spectral & Sans- Serif

+- All icons links copied from fontawesome.com